john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 The goal here is to review a few key concepts about good unit tests:

 * Good tests cover all the important concepts in the code.
-* Good unit tests cover the smallest possible unit of code
+* Good unit tests cover the smallest possible unit of code.
-* Good tests help people understand the code.
-* Good tests are understandable by strangers new to the code
+* Good tests are understandable by strangers new to the code.
-* Good tests shouldn't be fragile
+* Good tests shouldn't be fragile.
-* Poorly-written code can always be refactored
+* Poorly-written code can always be refactored.
 * Test-Driven Development: Use test to help you write better code.